jmhar3/jmhar3/README.md

 - 👋 Hi, I’m Jessica
 - 👀 I’m a Full Stack Developor with an interest in UI design
-- 🌱 I’m currently working at HealthAide
+- 🌱 I’m currently working at Perx
 - 💞️ See my work at jmhar.com.au
 - 📫 You can reach me at jmhar@protonmail.com